 Learn More About Marriage, Divorce, and Taxes: Call an Attorney

-There are a lot of legal considerations required when navigating our way into and out of marriage.
-Taxes, tax filings, and your Social Security number are big parts of that.
+There are many legal considerations required when navigating into and out of marriage.
+Taxes, tax filings, and your Social Security number are some of the more important factors to consider.
+Much of the confusion comes when there's a disconnect between the individual and their social security number or other information.
 Consulting with an experienced, local divorce attorney can help you understand the process and better protect your rights.